tetcoin/tetcore/client/tracing/README.md

-Instrumentation implementation for substrate.
+Instrumentation implementation for tetcore.

 This crate is unstable and the API and usage may change.

 # Usage

-See `sp-tracing` for examples on how to use tracing.
+See `tc-tracing` for examples on how to use tracing.

 Currently we provide `Log` (default), `Telemetry` variants for `Receiver`